ejm714/scipy_proceedings/papers/emily_dorne/main.md

 The first section of this paper will give an overview of the origins of CyFi along with the underlying methods.
 The second portion will focus on CyFi's primary capabilities, intended uses, and areas for future work.

-## Motivation
+# Motivation

 > There are tens of thousands of lakes that matter for recreation and drinking water.
 Cyanobacterial blooms pose real risks in many of them, and we really don't know when or where they show up, except in the largest lakes.
 >
 > -- Dr. Rick Stumpf, Oceanographer, NOAA, National Centers for Coastal Ocean Science

+# CyFi overview

 For each sampling point – a unique combination of date, latitude, and longitude – CyFi downloads recent cloud-free Sentinel-2 data from Microsoft's Planetary Computer, calculates a set of summary statistics for a bounding box around the sampling point, and passes that feature row into a LightGBM model which produces an estimated cyanobacteria density.

 CyFi is a command line tool that requires only two lines of code to run.
 Simply pip install the package and then run `cyfi predict` for batch estimates or `cyfi predict-point` for single point estimates.

-### Running CyFi

 CyFi is a command line tool that downloads relevant satellite data and runs a trained machine learning algorithm that estimates cyanobacteria density for specified sampling points.
 A sampling point is a unique combination of date, latitude, and longitude.